by Kalle Kilpi

 1. Define streams, objectives and relevant due diligence findings

 Typically, integration is divided into functional streams such as legal, financial, sales, technology, and production.
-The integration manager defines the key objectives for each stream and links the relevant due diligence findings.
+The integration manager defines the key objectives for each stream and links the relevant M&A due diligence findings.